If you are a citizen of a Nordic country, you can work in Sweden without needing to apply for a work permit.

 If you find a job in Sweden, you will generally be covered by unemployment insurance in Sweden.
 This means you must join a Swedish unemployment insurance fund (a-kassa).
-You must use the PD U1 certificate to transfer your years of service from another country’s unemployment insurance scheme to an unemployment insurance fund in Sweden.
-You get the certificate from the unemployment insurance fund or the unemployment agency in the country where you have been covered by unemployment insurance up until now.

-It is important that you join a Swedish unemployment insurance fund already on the day you start work in Sweden, as it can cause great problems if the period of insurance is broken.
+It is important that you join a Swedish unemployment insurance fund on the day you start work in Sweden, as it can cause great problems if the period of insurance is broken.